There’s no question that trying to make it in the music industry can be absolutely brutal.

 Waylon implied that he believed there was malicious intent behind Merle and Fuzzy’s game, especially considering what he had just gone through and the low moment he was at in his life and career.

-He added that Merle was likely in a bad as spot, too, as he was as a struggling artist in Nashville, but he still felt like he was slighted, especially considering how eager they were to take everything he had in terms of money.
+He added that Merle was likely in a bad as spot, too, as he was as a struggling artist in Nashville, but he still felt like he was slighted or even taken advantage of in a sense, especially considering how eager they were to take everything he had in terms of money.

 In Waylon’s mind, they were true friends, and you simply don’t do that to friends, no matter what the deal was before the game:

 “They were there to get my money.
 That was it.